 Nursing - Critical Care Nursing

-This programme is designed for holders of Graduate Diplomas in the following specialities: Critical Care–Intensive Care, Critical Care-Cardiovascular, Heart Failure Nursing, Paediatric Critical Care and Peri-Operative Nursing.
+This programme is designed for UCD Graduate diplomas holders in the following specialities: Critical Care–Intensive Care, Critical Care Cardiovascular, Heart Failure Nursing, Paediatric Critical Care and Peri-Operative Nursing.

-This exciting programme will enable you to develop the knowledge and skills in advanced health assessment of the critically ill patient.
-You will also get the opportunity to demonstrate the importance of change in practice through the development of an innovation project which will address research questions that arise in your clinical practice.
+This exciting programme will enable you to develop the knowledge and skills in advanced health assessment of critically ill patients.
+You will also get the opportunity to explore and address research questions that arise in your clinical practice.

 Subjects taught